simping4jesus/lph/lph.md

 "Yeah but do you have any guesses?"

 "Well I have one but it's extremely rare.
-I've never encountered it but there is some literature out there about patients reporting these same symptoms when near certain men.
+I've never encountered it but there is some literature out there.
+Patients reported these same symptoms when near certain men.
 But like I said, it's extremely rare."

 "And what would be the cure for that?"